 Bryan Symphony Orchestra Concert

-BSO’s annual outdoor community concert attracts a large crowd with music performed by professional musicians from throughout Tennessee, Kentucky and Alabama, as well as faculty and select students from Tennessee Tech University.
+An orchestra under the stars awaits music lovers at Dogwood Park.
+BSO’s annual outdoor community concert attracts a large crowd with music performed by professional musicians from throughout the region, as well as faculty and select students from Tennessee Tech University.
 The event begins with children’s activities at 6:30 p.m.

 Night at the Museums

 What happens when the lights go out and the doors are locked at the Cookeville Depot Museum and Cookeville History Museum?
-The exhibits come to life.
-Visit them on Broad Street between the museums during this fun and educational event that is held every other year (alternating with the Cookeville Cemetery Walk).
+Find out during this free, fun and education event that is held on odd-numbered years (alternating with the Cookeville Cemetery Walk).

 Shakespeare in the Park

 Oct.
 1-9 | 7 p.m. | Dogwood Park | Free

 Experience a William Shakespeare play under the stars at the Dogwood Performance Pavilion.
 Bring a lawn chair and blanket.
 Concessions are available.